-Policy 1.2.2: Prioritize appropriate staffing, resources, and training for the City Police and Fire Departments.
+Policy 1.1.4: Prioritize appropriate staffing resources, and training for the City Police and Fire Departments.

-Goal 1.3 Engage the community by working with regional partners, schools, businesses, and non-profits to create partnerships that provide community services and programs for all age groups.
+Goal 1.2 Engage the community by working with regional partners, schools, businesses, and non-profits to create partnerships that provide community services and programs for all age groups.

-Policy 1.3.1: Encourage partnerships with non-profits in Monroe County and adjacent communities to develop solutions to shared problems, provide social services, and leverage State and Federal Resources.
+Policy 1.2.1: Encourage partnerships with non-profits in Monroe County and adjacent communities to develop solutions to shared problems, serve community service needs, and leverage State and Federal Resources.

-Policy 1.3.2: Foster partnerships among the City of Bloomington, Monroe County, Indiana University, and Ivy Tech Community College to provide shared use of facilities, programs, and services.
+Policy 1.2.2: Foster partnerships among the City of Bloomington, Monroe County, Indiana University, and Ivy Tech Community College to provide shared use of facilities, programs, and services.

-Policy 1.3.3: Collaborate with the Monroe County Community School Corporation (MCCSC) and private schools to integrate the use of school services, playing fields and facilities for public benefit, particularly for young people, families, and seniors.
+Policy 1.2.3: Collaborate with the Monroe County Community School Corporation (MCCSC) and private schools to integrate the use of school services, playing fields and facilities for public benefit, particularly for young people, families, and seniors.

-Policy 1.3.4: Publicly support the continued high standards of local schools and help schools as feasible to obtain and maintain educational excellence.
+Policy 1.2.4: Publicly support the continued high standards of local schools and help schools as feasible to obtain and maintain educational excellence.

-Policy 1.3.5: Work with property developers during the development/redevelopment process to identify means to create spaces and/or programming that enhance community services.
+Policy 1.2.5: Work with property developers during the development/redevelopment process to identify means to create spaces and/or programming that enhance community services.